Macrometacorp/docs/docs/queryworkers/attribute-based-access.md

 ## Example 4

-In this example, employees can see all items and orders but cannot update them, and partners can view and update their own items.
+In this example, employees can see all items and orders but cannot update them.
+Partners can view and update only their own items.

 The name of this query worker is `ViewOrders`.